mattestrada01/Haunted-Heights/README.md

 ## 🧠 Motivation

 This project was created as a personal challenge to better understand object-oriented programming, game loop architecture, and the fundamentals of 2D game development without relying on frameworks.
-Every aspect—from physics to sprite animations—was programmed manually for educational purposes.
+Every aspect such as the physics, sprite animations, and level creation was programmed manually for educational purposes.

 ---